R-M-Patel/PythonOER/README.md

 #### Youtube Content
 - Google Cloud Platform - [Link](https://www.youtube.com/user/googlecloudplatform/search?query=python)
+  - Search of "Google Cloud Tech" for "python" yields lots of information about python as a language, as a data tool, and as an tool in technical (computer-science styled) applications
 - Python Tutorial for Beginners - [Link](https://www.youtube.com/playlist?list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3)
   - User "Telusko" ; 100 + lessons
   - Download/Install python, Using python, Getting started with python, Variables, Functions, Object, List in python and more  by navin reddy